Design MA

 How to apply

-The ‘Apply’ link at the top of this page takes you to information on applying for taught programmes and to the University's online application system.
+The ‘Apply’ link at the top of this page will take you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

-Documents and information you need
+Documents and information you need:

-• A copy of your degree certificate and transcripts, or a partial transcript if you’re still studying (please submit an official English translation if necessary)
+- a copy of your degree certificate and transcripts, or a partial transcript if you’re still studying (please submit an official English translation if necessary)

-• Evidence of your English language qualifications, if English is not your first language
+- evidence of your English language qualifications, if English is not your first language

-• A personal statement in response to the questions asked in the supporting statement section of the application form, which explains why you wish to study this particular course and your career plans
+- a personal statement in response to the questions asked in the supporting statement section of the application form, which explains why you wish to study this particular course and your career plans

-• An electronic link or pdf to your digital portfolio.
+- you may also need to submit an electronic link or pdf to your digital portfolio.
 The portfolio will demonstrate research, idea development and presentation of final concepts for each project.
 If any group work is included, the candidate must clearly state this and indicate what their individual role in the project was.

-• Applicants from non-design backgrounds must also have a portfolio – this can include a variety of materials which you feel best demonstrates your creative ability
+- applicants from non-design backgrounds must also have a portfolio – this can include a variety of materials which you feel best demonstrates your creative ability.

 Watch a video giving advice on your application